Everything you need

 3. Student Workbook

 One of the most valuable components of the 15th edition of the How to Drive curriculum is the Student Workbook.
 The workbook is the in-class companion for students, complete with assessments, fill-in-the-blank exercises, learning activities, and other opportunities for students to be actively engaged in the teaching and learning process.
 The How to Drive Student Workbook serves as a study guide, helping to prepare for success on course mid-term and final examinations, as applicable.
-After the Driver Education Program has been completed, the Student Workbook is intended to be an ongoing source of important driving information for future reference.
 It also includes the first-ever In-Car Coaching Guide for parents/guardians who will be supervising the new driver’s practice driving sessions.

 Ready to Buy?